-We consider global environmental issues to be an important management issue, and have established the Environmental Action Guidelines to promote efforts to reduce the environmental impact of our business activities by all executives and employees.
+We consider global environmental issues to be an important management issue, and have established the Environmental Action Guidelines with the approval of the upper-level committee including management to promote efforts to reduce the environmental impact of our business activities by all executives and employees.
 (Business activities covered by the Environmental Action Guidelines include all facilities and equipment, as well as business expansion and entry into new businesses through M&A and the establishment of JVs.

 Environmental action guidelines